serhmarch/modbuspy/doc/pages/serial.md

 ## Overview

-ModbusPy supports both RTU and ASCII versions of Modbus serial communication protocols.
+modbuspy supports both RTU and ASCII versions of Modbus serial communication protocols.
 These protocols are designed for communication over serial interfaces such as RS-232, RS-485, and RS-422.

 ## RTU Protocol {#rtu}